Becksteinlab/lammps/doc/src/Howto_viz.rst

    similar to the *Dynamic Bonds* representation in `VMD
    <https://www.ks.uiuc.edu/Research/vmd/>`_.

-3. Use use a combination of :doc:`fix bond/break <fix_bond_break>` and
+3. Use use a combination of :doc:`fix bond/break <fix_bond_break>`
-   :doc:`fix bond/create/angle <fix_bond_create>` with :doc:`bond style
+   and :doc:`fix bond/create/angle <fix_bond_create>` with :doc:`bond
-   zero <bond_zero>` to dynamically create and remove bonds that do not add any forces.
+   style zero <bond_zero>` to dynamically create and remove bonds that do not add any forces.
 This also requires to tell the neighbor list code to not treat any pairs of atoms as special neighbors (otherwise the corresponding pairs of atoms could be excluded from the neighbor list and thus the forces computed by the pair style incorrect) through using the :doc:`special_bonds <special_bonds>` command.
-Here is an example of the necessary commands for a carbon nanotube:
+   Unlike the two other options, This method also works with older LAMMPS versions.
+Here is an example of the necessary commands for a carbon nanotube (that is modeled with AIREBO):

    .. code-block:: LAMMPS